talking calendula, salads, and beneficial insects with frank morton of wild garden seed

 enter to win the wild garden gift certificates

 I’VE PURCHASED TWO $20 gift certificates from Frank and Karen Morton at Wild Garden Seed to share with you.
+(UPDATE: The giveaway is now closed, but your comments are always welcome.)
 To enter, simply comment below by answering the question:

 Is there a plant in your garden that you’ve noticed is a lure for “good bugs,” that perhaps you let go to flower accidentally or on purpose?